ScilifelabDataCentre/Publications/publications/scripts/README.md

-This directory contains stand-alone scripts to be executed from the command line.
+This directory contains various stand-alone scripts to be executed from the command line.
 They interact directly with the database.

 init_database.py
 ----------------